m0k1/FairCoinWidget/README.md

 FairCoin Donation Widget
 ==============

-*The Faircoin Donation Button*

-Visit https://widget.m0k1.pw for full documentation, demo, and a link code wizard.
+Visit https://widget.m0k1.pw for full documentation, demo, and a code generator wizard.
-That's a fork for FairCoin of CoinWidget, created by http://scotty.cc/
+This is a fork for FairCoin of CoinWidget, created by http://scotty.cc/

 Released under the Open Source **MIT License** (see **LICENSE** file for details).
 Please help keep this project alive!
 Tell someone about this widget!

 Installation
 ==============